Did you ever think you would be teaching when you started programming?

 Basically I would just take on these projects and learn as I went and I would have great feedback from the people who I worked with.
 They tell me like "hey, maybe do this" because I was also working for agencies who knew that I was like sort of young and new in this.
 So they would give me really good feedback and basically I just hit hard problems, tried to figure out how to solve them and then also I reached out to friends and what not that were good at this type of thing and could help me through any sort of bumps that I had.

-Jamie Maz asked on the Facebook page, "He stated that he's been self-employed during his entire life.
-What were the steps he took to gain clients and grow his business?”
+What were the steps you took to gain clients and grow his business?”

 So the big ones for me were basically just meeting as many people as possible as I could.
 So I would go up to any meetup that was happening in the city.
 I would go and meet everybody and then I would also just like ask people "Hey!
 I'm a freelancer.
 Do you need any work ?"